ipfs-inactive/RFC/rfcs/0001-bootstrapping-rfc-process.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 The proposed RFC process is described in the [README](../README.md).
-It's a modified version of  the process used in the [IPFS lang RFCs repository](https://github.com/IPFS-lang/rfcs/blob/752a02115e49c114e2d6b5247c410da69aac505c/README.md), which is dual-licensed under MIT and Apache2 licenses.
+It's a modified version of  the process used in the [Rust lang RFCs repository](https://github.com/rust-lang/rfcs/blob/752a02115e49c114e2d6b5247c410da69aac505c/README.md), which is dual-licensed under MIT and Apache2 licenses.

 Go to [README.md](../README.md) to review and comment on the details of the proposed process. _[Note: when this RFC is merged, we should update this link to point to the README.md in the specific commit that got merged.]_